 The Company believes that this transaction will extend LianBio’s cash runway through the end of 2024.

 Pfizer’s payment obligations to LianBio under the Commercial Agreement starts from the first commercial sale of sisunatovir in the Territory until the end of October 2035.
 In addition, for regions where there is no valid claim covering the applicable product or any regulatory exclusivity, Pfizer’s net sales payment obligations end and sales in such regions are no longer counted in the determination of the achievement of net sales milestone events.
 Pfizer’s payment obligations may be earlier terminated for LianBio’s uncured material breach or if LianBio challenges any of the licensed patents.

 The foregoing description of the Commercial Agreement does not purport to be complete and is qualified in its entirety by reference to the Commercial Agreement, which will be filed as an exhibit to the Company’s Annual Report on Form 10-K for the period ending on December 31, 2022.

 Item 7.01 Regulation FD Disclosure.

-The information contained in this Current Report on Form 8-K, including Exhibit 99.1 and Exhibit 99.2 attached hereto, is being furnished and shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and shall not be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such filing.
+On December 19, 2022, LianBio issued a press release announcing the entry into the Commercial Agreement.
+A copy of this press release is furnished herewith as Exhibit 99.1 to this report.
+The information in this Item 7.01 of this Current Report on Form 8-K, including Exhibit 99.1, shall not be deemed “filed” for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Exchange Act or the Securities Act of 1933, as amended, except as shall be expressly set forth by reference in such a filing.

 Item 9.01 Financial Statements and Exhibits.